voltento/go-blog-project/readme.md

 ### Retrieve all posts
 The Posts method returns all available posts.
 Pagination is not implemented to maintain the simplicity of the Storage.
-The task specifies using an in-memory data store, and for the scope of this technical test, pagination is omitted to focus on core CRUD operations and ensure straightforward data handling.
+The task specifies using an in-memory data store, and for the scope of this technical test, pagination is omitted to focus on core CRUD operations and demonstrate the development skills for Go projects.

 Implementing an optimal storage solution with pagination would require additional considerations for space and synchronization efficiency.
 It's better to reuse ready solutions like SQL databases rather than implementing from scratch.
 - **Endpoint:** `GET /v1/posts`